 As the previous examples show, to be useful, the concept of MathML compliance frequently involves a judgment about what parts of the language are meaningfully implemented, as opposed to parts that are merely processed in a technically correct way with respect to the definitions of compliance.
 This requires some mechanism for giving a quantitative statement about which parts of MathML are meaningfully implemented by a given application.
-To this end, the W3C Math working group has provided a test suite of MathML expressions at http://www.w3.org/Math/testsuite.
+To this end, the W3C Math Working Group has provided a test suite.

 The test suite consists of a large number of MathML expressions categorized by markup category and dominant MathML element being tested.
-The existence of this test suite makes is possible, for example, to characterize quantitatively the hypothetical computer algebra interface mentioned above by saying that it is a MathML-input compliant processor which meaningfully implements MathML content markup, including all of the expressions given under http://www.w3.org/Math/testsuite/tests/4.
+The existence of this test suite makes it possible, for example, to characterize quantitatively the hypothetical computer algebra interface mentioned above by saying that it is a MathML-input compliant processor which meaningfully implements MathML content markup, including all of the expressions in the content markup section of the test suite.